ruanjonker/cassandra_playroom/README.md

 # Cassandra Playroom Overview

-This is a simple setup of a Cassandra cluster with Reaper, Prometheus and Grafana.
-The purpose of this project is for those who want to familiarize themselves with Apache Cassandra.
+This is a simple setup of a Cassandra cluster with Reaper, Prometheus and Grafana running in [Docker](https://www.docker.com/) The purpose of this project is to provide a "playroom" for those who want to familiarize themselves with Apache Cassandra.

+This project also has a jupyter notebook (`cassandra.ipynb`) that has some examples of how to interact with cassandra.

+You'll need docker preinstalled and you'll need at least 12GB of ram that can be dedicated to the docker containers - if one of the cassandra nodes unexpectedly dies, then it is probably because the docker deamon OOM killed it, it should automatically be restarted by the docker daemon (specified in `docker-compose.yml`).

 Metrics are collected through the `JMX Exporter form Prometheus` java agent (injected via a JAR on each cassandra node).